rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 Complete!
 ```

-You can now install the package as previously, the desired version will be automatically installed:
+You can now install the package.
+The desired version will be automatically installed:

 ```bash
 sudo dnf install -y mariadb-server